nodejs/Release/README.md

 ## Release Plan

-New semver-major releases of Node.js are cut from `master` every six months.
-New even-numbered versions are cut in April and odd-numbered versions are cut in October.
+New semver-major releases of Node.js are branched from `master` every six months.
+New even-numbered versions are released in April and odd-numbered versions in October.

-In coordination with a new *odd-numbered* major release being cut, the previous *even-numbered* major version will transition to Long Term Support.
-The transition to Long Term Support can happen either before or after the new major version is cut in a Semver-Minor release.
+In coordination with a new *odd-numbered* major release, the previous *even-numbered* major version will transition to Long Term Support.
+The transition to Long Term Support should happen after the new major version is released in a semver-minor release.

 Every even (LTS) major version will be actively maintained for 12 months from the date it enters LTS coverage.
 Following those 12 months of active support,